Random Topics. A simple record.

 I’m grateful for the people who have created libraries like parsimonious, Pillow, PyYAML, and reportlab.
 Those tools greatly simplified the task at hand.

 The Android version of Garmin Connect app was recently updated.
 The update improved the overall look of the app which was something I appreciated.
 However, the update also changed the way step counts are presented.
-In the process, the app no longer presents the data I have chosen to use as my primary metric—a metric view that presented data in a stable manner.1 In its place, they now provide a view older data that changes every day!2
+In the process, the app no longer presents the data I have chosen to use as my primary metric—a metric view that presented data in a stable manner.1 In its place, they now provide a view older data that changes every day!2 update: Garmin did eventually update the app to contain a view of older data that lumps together the data for each calendar month.
+I’ve appreciated that addition – and still use the python generated view I write about in this note on a daily basis.

 This chage was quite frustrating.
 Information I used to get with a quick glance was now going to require keeping several numbers in my head while flipping through several pages in the app.